Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 UP!
 A GREAT BIRD ADVENTURE (9/10)

 Up!
 A Great Bird Adventure is a live show that showcases performances from a number of exotic birds.
 This show has been around for a while, but was recently updated to include Russell and Dug from the Up film.
-It’s a very entertaining show as Russell co-hosts with an animal expert who showcases one bird at a time, telling the unique things this bird is known for.
+Russell co-hosts the entertaining show with an animal expert who showcases one bird at a time, telling the unique things this bird is known for.
 You’ll see the birds perform tricks and even swoop over your head at one point.

 IT’S TOUGH TO BE A BUG!
 (9/10)